 TOP ATTRACTIONS IN MANILA

-Here are the best places to visit in Manila for solo, couple or group travelers.
+Here are the best places and tourist spots to visit in Manila for solo, couple or group travelers.

 The 2-kilometer stretch seaside promenade has made a buzz on the internet lately after its coastline was cleaned up by 5,000 volunteers, which marks the start of its long-term rehabilitation.
 Known for its sunset, the baywalk is often visited by photo enthusiasts for its great display of colors during the golden hour of the day.
 Health aficionados who go for an afternoon stroll, bike or jog is also a typical sight in the area.